One of the most commonly asked and frequently searched questions is: How are call centers different from BPOs?

 - Customer Support (Customer Service Specialists, Telemarketers, Email Support/Chat Representatives, Lead Generators)

 - IT (Software Engineers and Developers, Network Engineers, UI/UX & Website Developers)

 Call centers can provide services for the following industries:

 - Customer Service (Email assistance, customer care);

 - Technical Support (System Engineers, Network Engineers)

-Back-end processes and front-end processes are the two types of processes that BPO companies manage.
-Data entry, management, payments, surveys, accounts & finance are all part of the back-end process.
+Data entry, management, payments, surveys, accounts & finance are part of the back-end process.
 Contact centers manage only front-office processes, mainly inbound and outbound calls.
-Customer management services like telemarketing, appointment setting, customer care, inbound and outbound sales, market research, technical assistance, and help desk services via social media, phone, email, and live chat are among the front office procedures.
+Among the front office procedures, customer management services like telemarketing, appointment setting, customer care, inbound and outbound sales, market research, technical assistance, and help desk services via social media, phone, email, and live chat.

 What have we learned?